 Several factors can affect the average cost of a professional bed bug extermination.
-This includes the number of rooms affected, severity of infestation, amount of furniture, cleanliness of the area and the construction of the home or office.
-Most pest control professionals do a walk-through before providing a quote so they can assess the space, recommend a the right treatment and price accordingly.
+This includes the number of rooms affected, the severity of the infestation, amount of furniture, cleanliness of the area and the construction of the home or office.
+Most pest control professionals do a walk-through before providing a quote so they can assess the space, recommend the right treatment and price accordingly.

-The more, and larger, the rooms that need treatment, the more you'll spend on bed bug extermination.
+The more (and larger) the rooms that need treatment, the more you'll spend on bed bug extermination.
 Pest control professionals may charge a set rate per room, plus the cost of materials.
 They may charge a higher rate for the same size room if any other factors — like infestation severity and clutter — come into play.

 For example, Alamo Pest Management in Fort Worth, Texas, charges an average of $250 per 10-foot by 15-foot bedroom with standard furniture (bed, night table and dresser) for a light to moderate infestation.

 Another reason to call an exterminator early: the more severe the bed bug infestation is, the higher the cost.
-To determine how bad the infestation is, the pest control professional will inspect the entire area, looking for telltale signs of bed bug infestation such as exoskeletons and fecal matter.
-They'll look to see if it impacts the entire room, or just part of it, and to what extent.
+To determine how bad the infestation is, the pest control professional will inspect the entire area, looking for telltale signs of a bed bug infestation such as exoskeletons and fecal matter.
+They'll look to see if it impacts the entire room or just part of it, and to what extent.